How Many Hours to Learn Italian and Reach Fluency?

 Once you’ve learned the core of the Italian language, then you can use your time to create and study more personalized flashcards based on your needs.
-If your goal is to comfortably watch the news, read books in Spanish and converse with ease, then there’s more work you’ll need to do.
+If your goal is to comfortably watch the news, read books in Italian and converse with ease, then there’s more work you’ll need to do.

 As a Italian intermediate or advanced learner, you could use your 3 hours per day in the following way: spend 1 hour reviewing and creating cards using Anki, 1 hour reading in Italian and 1 hour actively listening in Italian per day.
 If you have more than 3 hours per day, be sure to divide your time between Anki, reading and listening in Italian evenly.
 Otherwise, you are never going to have your brain to switch over to thinking and viewing the world through Italian.

 If you have 2 hour per day of study time available, and you’re a Italian beginner, then focus on studying the basics of Italian with Anki flashcards.
 During those 2 hours per day, you would be able to learn at least 10 new cards per day with Anki, while maintaining flashcard reviews of the material you already learned.